Who is my advisor?

 How can I withdraw?

 Withdrawal from one or two individual courses is different than withdrawing from the college.
-If a student is having difficulties and is thinking of withdrawing from the college, they should contact Danielle Lamarre, Office of Student Success & Retention, HO-003 (ext.
-3737) immediately.
-Danielle is available to help with any concern and will direct students to appropriate resources for assistance.
+If a student is having difficulties and is thinking of withdrawing from the college, they should contact the Office of Student Records, Bagen 106.
+The office is available to help with any concern and will direct students to appropriate resources for assistance.

 To withdraw from a course, a student needs to obtain and fill out a withdrawal form.
 The student must fill out the form and obtain the appropriate approvals.
 When withdrawing from a course, a grade of "W" will appear on the student’s grade report and transcript.
 The student will also be financially responsible for the cost of the course in the event of a withdrawal.